-As on March 31, 2023, the Nomination and Remuneration Committee comprised of Smt.
-Anshu Roy (Chairperson), Shri Brijendra Sahay and Shri Awdhesh Kumar Srivastava.
+The Nomination and Remuneration Committee was reconstituted on March 05, 2024 after the demise of Late Brijendra Sahay.
+The Nomination and Remuneration Committee comprised of Smt.
+Anshu Roy (Chairperson), Shri Rajiv Kumar Lal and Shri Awdhesh Kumar Srivastava.
 Nomination and Remuneration Committee is constituted in compliance with the requirements of provisions of Section 178 of the Companies Act, 2013 and Regulation 19 of SEBI's Listing Obligations and Disclosure Requirements Regulations, 2015.